pkhuong/pkhuong.github.io/source/_posts/2020-02-01-too-much-locality-for-store-forwarding.markdown

 ---
 layout: post
-title: "Too much locality for store forwarding"
+title: "Too much locality... for stores to forward"
-date: 2020-02-01 17:29:17 -0500
+date: 2020-02-01 17:29:21 -0500
 comments: true
 categories:
 ---

+<small>Apologies for the failed [Cake reference](https://www.youtube.com/watch?v=K3DRkVjuqmc).<br/>
+2020-02-02: Refer to Travis Down's investigation into this pathological case for forwarding.</small>

-I've been responsible for [Backtrace.io](https://backtrace.io/)'s crash analytic database for a couple months now.[^started-work]
+I've been responsible for [Backtrace.io](https://backtrace.io/)'s crash analytic database[^started-work] for a couple months now.
-I have focused my recent efforts on improving query times for in-memory grouped aggregations, i.e., the archetypal Map-Reduce use-case where we generate key-value pairs, and [fold](https://en.wikipedia.org/wiki/Fold_(higher-order_function)) over the values for each key in some [(semi)](https://en.wikipedia.org/wiki/Semigroup)[group](https://en.wikipedia.org/wiki/Group_(mathematics)).
+I have focused my recent efforts on improving query times for in-memory grouped aggregations, i.e., the archetypal MapReduce use-case where we generate key-value pairs, and [fold](https://en.wikipedia.org/wiki/Fold_(higher-order_function)) over the values for each key in some [(semi)](https://en.wikipedia.org/wiki/Semigroup)[group](https://en.wikipedia.org/wiki/Group_(mathematics)).
 We have a cute cache-efficient data structure for this type of workload;
-the inner loop is simply inserting in a small hash table with [Robin Hood linear probing](/Blog/more_numerical_experiments_in_hashing.html), in order to guarantee entries in the table are ordered by hash value.
+the inner loop simply inserts in a small hash table with [Robin Hood linear probing](/Blog/more_numerical_experiments_in_hashing.html), in order to guarantee entries in the table are ordered by hash value.
 This ordering lets us easily dump the entries in sorted order, and [block](https://www2.eecs.berkeley.edu/Pubs/TechRpts/1993/6309.html) the merge loop for an arbitrary number of sorted arrays into a unified, larger, ordered hash table (which we can, again, dump to a sorted array).[^more-later]